Component-Specific Rule Writing

 Debugging & False Positive Mitigation

 Systematic debugging ensures high signal-to-noise ratios in automated reports.
-Enable axe.run() debug mode to generate trace logs and selector matching diagnostics.
+Enable verbose mode in your Playwright runner to generate trace logs.
 Review console output to identify why specific nodes trigger unexpected violations.

-Refine exclude selectors to bypass known safe patterns and third-party embeds.
+Refine exclude selectors in your scan context to bypass known safe patterns and third-party embeds.
 Validate rules against SPA routing state changes using async wait strategies.
 Apply structured logging to isolate hydration mismatches that occur during SSR/SSG transitions.

 Common Pitfalls